ligdem/ligdem/manifest/en_chap2.md

 By investing in digital infrastructure and ensuring technological education, we can ensure that all citizens, regardless of their socio-economic status, have equitable access to political participation.

-**Criticism 2:** How to manage the initial costs of setting up the platforms and educating

- citizens on how they work?
+**Criticism 2:** How to manage the initial costs of setting up the platforms and educatingcitizens on how they work?

 **Response 2:** The Democratic League (DL) aims to mobilize energies and resources around this ambitious project of designing and creating liquid democracy platforms.
 Here is how we address the initial costs and citizen education: